 Every confirmed Monster in Monster Hunter Wilds

-Monster Hunter Wilds is on the horizon and we could not be more excited to carve some new creatures and make them into hats.
+Monster Hunter Wilds will be released on February 28, 2025, and we could not be more excited to carve up some new creatures and make them into hats.
 Since its initial reveal at The Game Awards 2023, fans of the franchise have been patiently waiting for more news on the sixth mainline game of the series.

 Every confirmed Large Monster in Monster Hunter Wilds

-Rest assured, Capcom has a documented history of slowly revealing new hunting targets in the lead-up to a Monster Hunter release.
-We’ll be sure to update this article as those roll out.
+Monster Hunter Wilds has currently showcased 15 large monsters.
+However, Capcom is known for revealing new hunting targets in the lead-up to release.
+We’ll be sure to update this article when new announcements are made.

 Doshaguma